saintzaw/tp/docs/UserGuide.md

 ---

 To set up Modganiser, please follow the steps below:
-1. Download Java from the Java Developer Webpage
+1. Download Java from the Java Developer Webpage.
     * For Windows, please click [here](https://www.oracle.com/java/technologies/downloads/#jdk20-windows) and choose the x64 installer.
     * For macOS, Please click [here](https://www.oracle.com/java/technologies/downloads/#jdk20-mac) and choose the Arm 64 DMG Installer.

-2. Please click [here](https://github.com/AY2223S2-CS2113T-T09-4/tp/releases) and download the tp.jar file, which contains Modganiser.
+2. Please click [here](https://github.com/AY2223S2-CS2113T-T09-4/tp/releases) and download the file titled "tp.jar" which contains Modganiser.

-3. Save the file into a new folder on your Desktop and title the folder “Modganiser”
+3. Save the file into a new folder on your Desktop and title the folder “Modganiser”.

 4. Open the [CLI interface](#8-glossary) on your device
     * For Windows, click on the Windows button and search for “Command Prompt”.
-    * For macOS, press on the command and spacebar button together and search for “Terminal”
+    * For macOS, press on the command and spacebar button together and search for “Terminal”.
     * The window that appears is the CLI on your computer.
 We will be using this interface to run Modganiser.
-    * Make the window full screen by click on the square icon on the top right if you are using a Windows device or the green button on the top left if you are using a macOS device.
+    * Make the window full screen by clicking on the square icon on the top right if you are using a Windows device or the green button on the top left if you are using a macOS device.

    ![WindowsCLI](UG_Screenshots/Windows_cmd_prompt.PNG)
    <p style = "text-align:center"><small>Windows version of CLI with a command typed out</small></p>